microsoft/pai/src/internal-storage/README.md

 ## Set up Internal Storage

 For now, `hostPath` is the only supported `type` for internal storage.
-In summary, it will make a `<path>` folder (The default path is `/paiInternal`) on the `pai-master` node first, then create a loop device in the folder, which is a filesystem inside a file.
+In summary, it will make a `<path>` folder (The default path is `/paiInternal`) on the `pai-master` node first, then create a loop device in the folder.
 Please refer to the following commands for details.

 ```bash
 fallocate -l ${QUOTA_GB}G storage.ext4